-One of the most important aspects of left-hand technique when playing classical music on ukulele is using our left-hand fingers to create independence between different musical lines.
+One of the most important aspects of left-hand technique when playing classical music on ukulele is creating independence between different musical lines.
 What this means technically is holding some notes with one or more fingers while other fingers are active and moving.
-Thus developing independence of the left-hand fingers is very important for playing classical ukulele and is quite distinct from simply holding chord shapes as in other popular ukulele styles.
+Thus developing independence of the left-hand fingers is very important for playing classical ukulele.
+It is also quite distinct from simply holding chord shapes as in other popular ukulele styles.

 Shifting and Stretches

-The size of the standard soprano ukulele means that both shifting and stretches across frets — something classical guitarists have to worry about — are a breeze on ukulele.
+The size of the standard soprano ukulele means that both shifting and stretches across frets are a breeze on ukulele.
 A stretch of nine frets would be pretty much impossible on the classical guitar, but is much easier on the ukulele.
 Similarly, because the distance of frets is so small, shifting positions is much easier.
 All of this means that certain difficult features of standard classical guitar repertoire can be made much more manageable for ukulele players simply because of the size of the instrument.
 Speaking of instruments, let’s take a look at those next.